Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Introduction

+From an application point of view, our work is related to assortment planning, which is the study of optimally presenting a subset of products to a user.
+Assortment optimization had an extensively growing literature over recent decades.
+We refer the reader to related surveys and books \citep[cf.][]{KFV-08, lan-90, HT-98} for a comprehensive study.
+In particular, various consumer choice models have been considered in the literature, for example, multinomial logit models \citep{TV-04, LV-08, top-13}, Markov chain choice models~\citep{blanchet2016markov,feldman2017revenue}, ranked-list preference \citep{HGS-10, GLS-16}, and non-parametric (data-driven) choice models \citep{FJS-13,jagabathula2017nonparametric}. \revcolor{Our work diverges from the classic assortment optimization literature in that we optimize over the space of permutations rather than subsets.}

+\revcolor{There is also a rich literature on product ranking optimization in the revenue management literature~\citep{abeliuk2016assortment,gallego2020approximation,aouad2021display,sumida2021revenue}, which focus on maximizing revenue (i.e., product-weighted objectives) or a combination of revenue and social welfare, rather than the total purchase rate.
+Thus, the property of submodularity is not an “obvious” structure in these settings and our techniques cannot be directly applied to these problems.
+See \Cref{subsec:revenue} for an extension of our main result to the revenue management setting.}

-A work closely related to ours is that of \cite{ferreira} who, in the context of online retailing, consider the problem of ranking assortments with the objective of maximizing engagement.
-This problem is a special case of sequential submodular optimization, where the submodular functions of interest are all coverage functions. \cite{ferreira} provide a 0.5-approximation greedy algorithm for this problem (while showing a $(1-1/e)$-approximation is admissible under the assumption that click probabilities and patience levels are independent).
-They eventually feed their algorithm to an online ``learning-then-earning'' algorithm which poses the interesting question of whether or not our algorithm can be turned into an online learning algorithm as well.
+A work closely related to ours is that of \cite{ferreira} which considers the problem of ranking assortments in the context of online retail, with the objective of maximizing user engagement.
+This problem is a special case of sequential submodular optimization, where the submodular functions of interest are all coverage functions. \cite{ferreira} provides the first constant approximation for the model they introduce by showing greedy algorithm is $0.5$-approximation, while also showing it is $(1-1/e)$-approximation under the assumption that click probabilities and patience levels are independent.
+They eventually feed greedy to a ``learning-then-earning''algorithm under i.i.d. stochastic offline learning setting to obtain vanishing approximate error bounds.

-Also important is the nice result of \cite{goli}, who also study product ranking in online platforms.
-Their models of customer behavior and product ranking are different from ours in crucial ways, and therefore the results are not quantitatively comparable.